1cbyc/domain_verifier/README.md

 # this is how to use my tool

-This guide provides instructions on how to set up and use the CLI Domain Verifier you built.
+this guide provides instructions on how to set up and use the CLI Domain Verifier you built.

 ## Prerequisites